 We recruit for every type of position aboard yachts.
 But don’t let us oversell ourselves.
 If we are going to be completely upfront about our success, we have to outline that more than 90% of the boats we work with are seeking full time crew (12 month contracts, not rotation, not freelance) to join motor yachts between 24m and 100m that move a lot!
 When we say move, they move, they are not based in one port.
 They are located truly all over the world, but they do move.
-So if you are looking for a sail boat that lives full time in Fort Lauderdale, we are probably not the right agency for you.
+If this is not your career path, we are probably not the right agency for you.

 Qualifications – the legal right to work in the position.
 This may include licenses appropriate for the position, STCW Basic Training, current Medical Fit for Duty, and an unrestricted passport.

 History – almost without exception our clients will only consider candidates who have a history of making commitments and sticking with them.
 They also require verifiable references.
 They will at times also require drug tests, criminal background checks, etc. Please note that although we do not conduct the drug tests or the criminal background check, if you register with us you are accepting the fact that the client may.

 We need you to be completely honest with us.
 Our mission is to introduce you to programs where your long term goals are being met.
 The only way for us to do this is to listen to what you are seeking and to bring those introductions to you.

 Yes.
 As long as you have done your homework and fully grasp what is required of you when you go aboard.
 With that, you must have a CV/Resume that clearly communicates how you are already skilled with the duties you will have to perform aboard.

 Feel free to review our TIPS page if you have a doubt about what we would need to see in a Entry Level CV.

 We will never promise you a job – we don’t own any yachts and therefore cannot offer any jobs – and team positions are much less common than they used to be, but if you have a history of working together well, and at least one of you is an officer, we can consider you.